 - If you would rather leave catching the fish to the pros then you can connect to the bay by eating delicious gulf seafood.
 There are tons of options all over Mobile and Baldwin County that serve fresh gulf seafood year round.
 Wintzell's Oyster House has been serving oysters fried, stewed and nude for locals for generations and every oyster is better than the last one.
 If you want something a little more upscale, Dauphin’s is the way to go.
-On the eastern shore check out Shux by the Pier on Fairhope’s pier and If you find yourself somewhere in the middle, try Felix’s Fish Camp Grill and enjoy watching a sunset over Mobile Bay.
+Closer to the Eastern Shore, you can check out R&R Seafood and Felix’s Fish Camp to enjoy watching the sunset over Mobile Bay.

 - Take the kids out this summer and check out the Dauphin Island Sea Lab’s Estuarium.
 The Estuarium showcases key habitats of coastal Alabama in it’s 10,000 square foot exhibit hall.
 With 31 aquariums holding over 100 species of sea life there is no shortage of things to see there.
 They even have a 7000-gallon stingray touch pool with a live webcam you can see on their website.
 Open till 6 everyday, tickets for kids and students is 6 dollars while adult tickets are 11.
 If you have been before, try to swing by again when they have their boardwalk talks or large tank feeding times.